Condition numbers for the Moore-Penrose inverse and the least squares problem involving rank-structured matrices: MCN and CCN for general parameterized matrices

 where $M_k=M^{\dagger}\frac{\partial M(\Psi)}{\partial \psi_k} M^{\dagger}-(M^{\top}M)^{-1}\Big(\frac{\partial M(\Psi)}{\partial \psi_k}\Big)^{\top}\E_M,$ for $k=1:p,$ $(M_k)_{lq}$ denotes the $lq$-th entry of the matrix $M_k,$ and the indices $l$ and $q$ are such that

 The upper bound in $(\ref{eqn310})$ is obtained by inserting the values of $(\ref{eqn311})$ in the perturbation expression $(\ref{eqn39})$ and from the Definition \ref{def31}.
-Hence, the proof of the first part of the claim follows.\\ The second part of the claim can be obtained in a similar approach. \end{proof}
+Therefore, the proof of the first claim is concluded.\\ The second part of the claim can be obtained in a similar approach. \end{proof}